Approximate Bayesian inference in semiparametric copula models: Theoretical Background

-Regarding this second aspect, suppose we have obtained some estimates of $F_1, \dots , F_d$.
-One can either use a parametric or a nonparametric approach.
-However, in absence of specific information, we suggest to implement a Bayesian nonparametric procedure, which is asymptotically equivalent to a procedure based on the use of the empirical cdf's.
-Pseudo-data are obtained from this first step of the procedure $u_{ij}=\hat{F}_j(x_{ij})$ and they are used for deriving nonparametric estimates of $\phi$; the joint use of a nonparametric procedure for the estimation of the marginals and of an asymptotically unbiased estimator in \eqref{mo-cond} provides a global procedure which is in fact asymptotically equivalent to an estimate based on the empirical copula $\hat{C}_n$ and it is known \citep{fermanian} that $(\hat{C}_n-C)$ is weakly convergent to a Gaussian process in $\ell^{\infty}[0,1]$; more precisely, suppose $(X_{11},X_{21},\cdots,X_{d1}), \cdots, (X_{1n},X_{2n},\cdots,X_{dn})$ are independent random vectors with distribution function $F$ and marginals $F_1, F_2,\cdots,F_d$.
+where $\hat{U}_{ij}$ are the pseudo-data obtained after the first step of the procedure (the estimation of the marginals).
+It is then clear that, in order to use the Bayesian exponentially tilted empirical likelihood, the empirical copula must be a consistent estimator of the copula.
+In order to check this condition, suppose we have obtained some estimates of $F_1, \dots , F_d$.
+For the moment we assume that they come from a Bayesian nonparametric procedure, which is asymptotically equivalent to a procedure based on the empirical marginal cumulative distribution functions.
+Pseudo-data are obtained from this first step of the procedure $u_{ij}=\hat{F}_j(x_{ij})$ and they are used for deriving nonparametric estimates of $\phi$; the joint use of a nonparametric procedure for the estimation of the marginals and of an asymptotically unbiased estimator in \eqref{mo-cond} provides a global procedure which is clearly asymptotically equivalent to an estimate based on the empirical copula $\hat{C}_n$.
+On the other hand, it is known \citep{fermanian} that $(\hat{C}_n-C)$ is weakly convergent to a Gaussian process in $\ell^{\infty}[0,1]$; more precisely, suppose $(X_{11},X_{21},\cdots,X_{d1}), \cdots, (X_{1n},X_{2n},\cdots,X_{dn})$ are independent random vectors with distribution function $F$ and marginals $F_1, F_2,\cdots,F_d$.
 The empirical estimator of the copula function $C(u_1,u_2,\cdots,u_n)=F(F_1^{-1}(u_1),F_2^{-1}(u_2),\cdots,F_d^{-1}(u_d))$ is

 where $\hat{F}_n, \hat{F}_{1n}, \hat{F}_{2n},\cdots,\hat{F}_{dn}$ are the joint and marginal empirical distribution functions of the observations.
 The empirical copula process is defined as